UVicRocketry/Hybrid-Controls-System/README.md

 # Hybrid-Controls-System (HB - Project Acronym)

+**This project is in a release cycle, please submit bug reports to the Issues tab**

 ## Project Information

 UVic Rocketry's hybrid controls system is designed to actuate and monitor the states of stepper motor driven valves located on a high-pressure oxidizer feed system.
 The controls system includes the following components: